MLB Odds: Cubs - Nationals Prediction, Pick, How To Watch

-The Chicago Cubs continue their tour of the NL East as they face the Washington Nationals.
+The Chicago Cubs and the Washington Nationals wrap up a three-game series on Wednesday.
 It’s time to continue our MLB odds series, with a Cubs-Nationals prediction, pick, and how to watch.

-The Cubs have not enjoyed their trip to the NL East so far, as they were swept by the Miami Marlins.
-The Cubs started hot, and were sitting at 12-7 on the season, but have gone just 2-6 since.
-The Nationals lose both games of their doubleheader against the Pirates on Saturday but rebounded behind a great start from Josiah Gray to get the win on Sunday.
+The Cubs have not enjoyed their trip to the NL East so far, after being swept by the Marlins, they took game one of the series against the Nationals.
+They fell in game two, as Alex Call delivered a two-run double in the seventh to lead the Nationals to a victory.
+The Nationals have won two of their last three, and have been playing well lately.
+They are 6-5 in their last 11 games, after starting the year 5-13.

 Here are the Cubs-Nationals MLB odds, courtesy of FanDuel.